damek/cs336-assignment2-systems/cs336_systems/outputs/attention_benchmark.md

 We had no OOM errors, so we'll just use the largest configuration that ran.

 Our forward pass saves the activations (probs and logits).
 This is in the table under `saved_activations_MiB`.
 This amounts to 2* B * L^2 * 4 bytes. = 2* 8 * 16384^2 * 4 bytes = 17,179,869,184 bytes = 16,384 MiB, which closely matches the table.

+When we use torch.compile, we lower the memory usage to about 49GiB.

 > What would you do to eliminate this memory cost?